 Bedroom 2: With kingsize bed, Freeview TV and en-suite with walk-in shower and toilet.

 Enclosed lawned garden with sitting-out area.
 Hot tub for 4 (private).
-2 medium-sized dogs welcome.
+3 medium-sized dogs welcome.
 Private parking for 3 cars.
 No smoking.
-Please note: No children over 2 years old.
-There are natural slopes in the garden.
-This property has a security deposit of £100.
+Please note: There are natural slopes in the garden.
+This property has a security deposit of £50 per person.

 Nearest railway station